 Matrix Partners India, others invest in Avail Finance

-Bengaluru: Avail Finance, a Bengaluru-based online lending startup, has raised an undisclosed amount of funding led by Matrix Partners India and a cluster of individual investors, the company said in a statement on Wednesday.
+Bengaluru: Avail Finance, a Bengaluru-based online lending start-up, has raised an undisclosed amount of funding led by Matrix Partners India and a cluster of individual investors, the company said in a statement on Wednesday.

 In addition to Matrix Partners India, Ola co-founders Bhavish Aggarwal and Ankit Bhati, Flipkart co-founder Binny Bansal, Freecharge founder Kunal Shah, and founder and CEO of Mswipe Manish Patel participated in the round.